crux82/grut/README.md

 # How to use GrUT
-**You need to download the model first and put it in a subfolder**, in this example we put it in the `model` subfolder.
+**You need to download the model first and put it in a subfolder**, in this example we put GrUT v1.0 in `model/grut_v1` and GrUT v2.0 in `model/grut_v2`.
 Depending on the model selected, you can use GrUT 1.0 or GrUT 2.0 and it will generate pure linguistic (1.0) or grounded (2.0) interpretations.

-Based on map description you will get a different interpretation.
-Imagine there's a book on the table and you want the robot to get it to you, you should use:
+Given a command like "*take the book to the bedroom*", with GrUT v1.0 you should use:

-    python grut.py predict -i "Take the book on the table # b1 also known as book or volume is an instance of class BOOK and t1 also known as table is an instance of class TABLE # b1 near t1" -m /model/
+    python grut.py predict -i "take the book to the bedroom # b1 also known as book or textbook is an instance of class BOOK & b5 also known as bedroom or bed room is an instance of class BEDROOM" -m model/grut_v1

-you will get in output:
+and you will get in output: `BRINGING(Theme('the book'), Goal('to the bedroom'))`
-- `Taking(Theme('the book'))` for 1.0
-- `Taking(Theme(b1))` for 2.0

-If the book is far from the table and you want the robot to move it there, then you should use:
+If you want a fully grounded logical form, you can use the GrUT v2.0 with the following command:

-    python grut.py predict -i "Take the book on the table # b1 also known as book or volume is an instance of class BOOK and t1 also known as table is an instance of class TABLE" -m /model/
+    python grut.py predict -i "take the book to the bedroom # b1 also known as book or textbook is an instance of class BOOK & b5 also known as bedroom or bed room is an instance of class BEDROOM" -m model/grut_v2

-and you will get in output:
-- `Bringing(Theme('the book'), Goal('on the table'))` for 1.0
-- `Bringing(Theme(b1), Goal(t1))` for 2.0
+and you will get: `Bringing(Theme(b1), Goal(b5))`, where the names of the entities can change because they are generated dinamically.
+Anyhow, the system logs the map description, so you can check if they match.

+**Notice** that here the map is explictly concatenated to the input, but if you want the model to parse a file for you, just add the path with the `-hrc` option:

+    python grut.py predict -i "take the book to the bedroom" -hrc data/huric/en/S4R/2748.hrc -m model/grut_v1

+You should get the same output as before.

 ### Options